PriyaGanesan2/finalsqlproject/README.md

 select * from sales_report
 ```

+### Part 2: Create database and load the tables Understand what we are trying to solve
+### Part 3: - Clean and transform data and apply QA process to validate data transformation
+### Part 4:- Provide possible answers to the questions and apply QA process to validate
 ## Results
 - The data in the ecommerce database helped me understand a part of the flow of this ecommerce website.
-- This analysis further helped me in answering the questions required to cpltete this project
+- This analysis further helped me in answering the questions required to complete this project

 ## Challenges
 (discuss challenges you faced in the project)